-Translation:The girl is in the front, the boy is in the back.
+Translation:The girl is in the front, and the boy is in the back.

 Not really.
 Behind mostly makes a comparison between two things, meaning 'mögött, után'.
 'Hátul' stands in itself.
 What is behind something/valami mögött van, than it probably also means 'hátul van'.